 3. What am I responsible for care wise?

 All costs associated with responsible pet ownership are to be covered by the guardian home.
+Lucky Country negotiates special vendor pricing for many products that our guardian homes use, and we pass the savings that we get to our home.

 4. What if our family moves?